 This lecture will covers the Zen koan collection The Gateless Gate (1228), the Zen masters Dogen (1200 – 1253) and Hakuin (1686 – 1769), as well as Zen folk stories from Zen Flesh, Zen Bones (1957) and Zen Speaks (1994).
-Please read the 48 koans of the Gateless Gate.
+Please read and contemplate the final 8 koans (24-31), with commentary, of the Gateless Gate.
 I highly recommend reading Zen Flesh, Zen Bones, a wonderful and short collection of koans and stories which includes all the Gateless Gate koans.
-You can find the complete Shobogenzo of Dogen online as well, which I also highly recommend.

 Dahui & Hongzhi, Koan Contemplation & Silent Illumination